Information Leakage Detection through Approximate Bayes-optimal Prediction

 \section{Acknowledgment}

 We are grateful to Dennis Funke, Jan Peter Drees, Karlson Pfannschmidt, Arunselvan Ramaswamy, Björn Haddenhorst, and Stefan Heid for their valuable suggestions.
-We acknowledge computing time on the high-performance computers $\text{Noctua} 2$ at the NHR Center $\text{PC}^2$ for performing the simulations, granted under the project \enquote{hpc-prf-aiafs} (AProSys) project funded by Bundesministerium für Wirtschaft und Klimaschutz (BMWK), Förderkennzeichen: 03EI6090E under Abrechnungsobjekt: 3130500154.
+We acknowledge computing time on the high-performance computers $\text{Noctua} 2$ at the NHR Center $\text{PC}^2$ for performing the simulations, granted under the project \enquote{hpc-prf-aiafs} (AProSys) project, Förderkennzeichen: 03EI6090E under Abrechnungsobjekt: 3130500154.